ashishranjan738/openebs/k8s/upgrades/0.8.0-0.8.1/README.md

 This document describes the steps for upgrading OpenEBS from 0.8.0 to 0.8.1

-The upgrade of OpenEBS is a two step process:
+The upgrade of OpenEBS is a three step process:
+- *Step 1* - Checking the openebs version labels
-- *Step 1* - Upgrade the OpenEBS Operator
+- *Step 2* - Upgrade the OpenEBS Operator
-- *Step 2* - Upgrade the OpenEBS Volumes from previous versions (0.8.0)
+- *Step 3* - Upgrade the OpenEBS Volumes from previous versions (0.8.0)

 #### Note: It is mandatory to make sure to that all volumes are running at version 0.8.0 before the upgrade.